jessmcdonald/hello-chat/README.md

 # hello-chat :wave:

 ## What is hello-chat?
-A mobile chat app built with React Native using Expo
+A mobile chat app built with [React Native](https://facebook.github.io/react-native/) using [Expo](https://expo.io/tools)

 In addition to sending regular text messages, users can also:

-:camera_flash: upload images from their camera roll & take a picture with device camera
+- :camera_flash: upload images from their camera roll & take a picture with their device camera

-:round_pushpin: send their current location
+- :round_pushpin: send their current location

  <image src="https://i.imgur.com/DTCC3BL.png" width="300"/>  <image src="https://i.imgur.com/GzDdyAY.png" width="300"/>